 - Complete Enrollment Agreement

-- Complete TOEFL requirements (for students whose first language is not English)
+- Provide proof of English language proficiency (for students whose first language is not English)

 - Complete program-specific requirements (see each program's admissions page to the left for details)

-Please contact an Enrollment Specialist at email@example.com, 1-800-280-0307 or Chat now to get help with your application.
+Please contact an enrollment counselor at firstname.lastname@example.org, 1-800-280-0307 or chat now to get help with your application.

 Program requirements under a Catalog